If you’re curious about Hungarian wines visit the following wine bars in Budapest to get an overall picture what local wines are like.

 DiVino is always present with its mobile truck or stall on events held on Szent István Square:

-- the Junibor Wine Fest in August but thely also can be found at other major happennings
+- the Junibor Wine Fest in Sept-October but thely also can be found at other major happennings

 - like the Wine Festival in Buda Castle.